jangwonkim-cocel/UD7/README.md

 ## Neurocomputing — PyTorch Implementation

-This repository contains a PyTorch implementation of **UD7** from the paper:
+This repository contains a PyTorch implementation of **UD7** of the paper:

 > **Provable Generalization of Clipped Double Q-Learning for Variance Reduction and Sample Efficiency**
 > Jangwon Kim, Jiseok Jeong, Soohee Han